-Land identified to the east of Whitchurch and adjacent to the River Wye will continue to accommodate tourism and visitor facilities and related intensification and regeneration proposals will be supported where these meet the following criteria:
+Land identified to the east of Whitchurch and adjacent to the River Wye, as identified on the Whitchurch Policies Map, will continue to accommodate tourism and visitor facilities and related intensification and regeneration proposals will be supported where these meet the following criteria:

-- i) There will be no adverse effects on biodiversity and the integrity of the River Wye, in particular. - ii) Measures can be used to mitigate any adverse effects on the landscape. - iii) There will be no adverse effects upon any heritage assets, including their viability. - iv) Appropriate access and off-road parking can be provided for visitors. - v) Traffic generated can be accommodated on the highway network. - vi) Appropriate footpath and cycleway provision will be made.
+- a) There will be no adverse effects on biodiversity and the integrity of the River Wye, in particular. - b) Measures can be used to mitigate any adverse effects on the landscape. - c) There will be no adverse effects upon any heritage assets, including their viability. - d) Appropriate access and off-road parking can be provided for visitors. - e) Traffic generated can be accommodated on the highway network. - f) Appropriate footpath and cycleway provision will be made. - g) Particular regard will be had to conserving the landscape and scenic beauty in the Area of Outstanding Natural Beauty. - h) Any development will need to take account of the site's location within a Flood Zone in accordance with the NPPF, Herefordshire Local Plan Core Strategy policies and Policy WG19.